KrishnaGaur12/Meridian/docs/README_AUDIT_PACKAGE.md

 ## FINAL VERDICT

 ### The Good 👍
-This is a **solid, well-architected system** with genuine innovation in combining fraud detection ML + DeepSeek LLM for evidence analysis.
+This is a **solid, well-architected system** with genuine innovation in combining fraud detection ML + Gemini LLM for evidence analysis.
 The code quality is good, the design is clean, and the product solves a real problem.

 ### The Concerning 😟
 However, several **critical gaps prevent immediate production deployment**: unverified metrics, performance issues, missing features (OCR), no live integration, and security controls not in place.